jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 ![Article Header Image](https://cdn.outrank.so/fa6f58f4-0556-42c4-aa95-73bd51bc70b8/featured-image-ce27ddec-5df8-4263-a23a-1fbbfde3b7e8.jpg)

 Before you write a single line of code, the real first step in securing a web application is to change how you think.
-You need to start thinking like an attacker—proactively hunting for weaknesses before they become full-blown vulnerabilities.
+You need to start thinking like an attacker - proactively hunting for weaknesses before they become full-blown vulnerabilities.
 This initial phase, called **threat modeling**, is your security blueprint.

 ## Building a Security-First Mindset with Threat Modeling